aliciasedlock/aliciasedlock.github.io/source/blog/2014-10-19-purple-monkey-game-jam-5.html.md

 ---
 <span class="post-date">October 19, 2014</span>

 Today wraps up the fifth installment of the [Purple Monkey Game Jam](http://purplemonkeygamejam.com).
 It was the biggest yet, with so many awesome games!
-Keep on eye out on the site for the list of playable games from the jam.
+[Keep on eye out here](http://jams.gamejolt.io/pmgj) for the list of playable games from the jam.

 This is the first place that I ever made a game.
 I never really thought I would want to make a game, and did it to be a good sport as I volunteered as event staff.
 First, I made a demo using Scratch.
 Then I worked with a team to make a paper prototype of a board game.
 And then I made an HTML/JS game.
 After every jam, I felt so accomplished, so proud, and so happy that there was an awesome space to toy around.
+I now like to think of game ideas casually, and perhaps one day I'll take the leap to make a full game.

 If you're in the Boston area and have ever been interested in making a game, this jam is the place to do it.
 Everyone that's attended over these five jams has been insanely nice, willing to help, and come up with such incredible game ideas.